Prosthetics Students’ Consultation – Chang Liu

-Chang Liu is our Re-NABLE summer intern ’18 and current 4th year student of Prosthetics and Orthotics at the Uni.
-Of Strathclyde, Glasgow.
+Chang Liu is our Re-NABLE summer intern ’18 and current 4th year student of Prosthetics and Orthotics.
 She is currently funded by the e-NABLE fund to give advice to our volunteers on any prosthetics issues they come across when designing and delivering prostheses to users, write-up guidelines on prostheses provision, and take part in prostheses design processes.
 Refer to this link for her Loomio Funding Proposal.

 With her training as a prosthetics student, Chang has the clinical and theoretical knowledge to make good judgement calls on: